caburj/transaccion/NOTES.md

 ## Currently working

 ## TODO

-- remove delete in bookCard
-  - or if not, ask for confirmation to delete.
-  - use bulma model for delete confirmation
 - input price -> is-danger if not valid
 - the homepage
   - record your transactions to properly monitor your money